 Illinois State Police To Conduct Alcohol Countermeasure Enforcement Patrols

-DUQUOIN – District 13 Commander Captain Casey Faro announced today Illinois State Police (ISP) will conduct Alcohol Countermeasure Enforcement (ACE) patrols in Williamson County during the month of February.
-The ACE patrols will allow the ISP to target an area with saturation patrols that will focus on preventing, detecting, and taking enforcement action in response to violations associated with impaired driving and illegal transportation or consumption of alcohol and other drugs.
+COLLINSVILLE, IL – Illinois State Police (ISP) District 11 Commander, Captain Mark Doiron, announces that the ISP will conduct Alcohol Countermeasure Enforcement (ACE) patrols in St. Clair and Madison counties during the month of July.
+The ACE patrols allow the ISP to target an area with saturation patrols that focus on preventing, detecting, and taking enforcement action in response to violations associated with impaired driving and illegal transportation or consumption of alcohol and other drugs.

-Across the country, an average of one alcohol-related traffic death occurs every 48 minutes.
-Alcohol and drug impairment remain significant factors in over 32 percent of all fatal motor vehicle crashes in Illinois, which is higher than the national average of 29 percent.
+Across the country, an average of one alcohol-related traffic death occurs every 51 minutes.
+Alcohol and drug impairment remain significant factors in nearly 40 percent of all fatal motor vehicle crashes in Illinois.
 Each year in Illinois, hundreds of lives are lost in alcohol-related crashes.
 Don’t risk losing your license, your car, and your freedom.
 If you drive impaired, law enforcement will arrest you.
-This project is funded by the Illinois Department of Transportation, Division of Traffic Safety.
+This project is funded by the Illinois Department of Transportation, Division of Transportation Safety

 Get The Latest News!